Aladdin-Elshamy/Monakhy-Weather-App/README.md

 - **Current Weather**: Displays the current weather conditions for a specified location.
 - **Weather Forecast**: Provides weather forecasts for the next few days.
-- **Search by Coordinates**: Allows you to search for weather data based on geographical coordinates (latitude and longitude).
 - **Responsive Design**: Works on various screen sizes and devices.

 ## Technologies Used